holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may also adopt a Policy to define a time limit for responding to asynchronous Proposals or election nominations.
 After that time limit, anyone who has not responded is assumed to have declined to raise an Objection or provide a nomination.

-### 3.5 Interpreting the Constitution & Governance

-As a Partner, you may use reasonable judgment to interpret this Constitution and anything under its authority.
-You may also interpret how these apply within any specific situation you face, and act based on your interpretations.

-You must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it.
-You may not use any interpretation that conflicts with this context.

-#### 3.5.1 Interpretation Conflicts
+### 3.7 Conflicts of Interpretation

-Your interpretation may sometimes conflict with another Partner's.
-If that happens, you may ask the Secretary of any affected Circle to rule on which interpretation to use.
-All Partners must then align with that ruling until the relevant text or context changes.
-You may appeal a Secretary's interpretation to the Secretary of any Super-Circle.
-A Super-Circle Secretary may overrule the interpretation of any Sub-Circle Secretary.
+As a Partner, your interpretation of this Constitution and the Organization's Governance may sometimes conflict with another Partner's.
+When that happens, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
+Before a Secretary responds, each party may use their own interpretation.
+After a Secretary responds, anyone acting on behalf of the Organization must align with that Secretary's ruling until the relevant text or context changes.

-#### 3.5.2 Interpretation Precedents

 After ruling on an interpretation, a Secretary may publish the ruling and the logic behind it.
 If published, the Secretary of that Circle and any contained Circles must attempt to align with that logic in any future rulings.
 However, a Secretary may still contradict it once a compelling new circumstance renders the logic obsolete.

-#### 3.5.3 Striking Invalid Governance

-Any Partner may ask a Circle's Secretary to rule on the validity of any Governance within that Circle or any Sub-Circle thereof.
-If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Circle's records.
-After doing so, the Secretary must promptly communicate what they struck and why to all of that Circle's Circle Members.
+You may appeal a Secretary's interpretation to the Secretary of any Super-Circle.
+A Super-Circle Secretary may overrule the interpretation of any Sub-Circle Secretary.

-### 3.6 Process Breakdown
+### 3.8 Process Breakdown

 A ***“Process Breakdown”*** occurs when a Circle shows a pattern of behavior or output that violates the rules of this Constitution.
 The Facilitator or Secretary of a Circle may declare a Process Breakdown in their own Circle or any Sub-Circle, using their reasonable judgment.

-#### 3.6.1 Breakdown from Failed Governance
+#### 3.8.1 Breakdown from Failed Governance

 A Circle's Facilitator may also declare a Process Breakdown in the Circle if a Proposal made in a Governance Meeting fails to reach a resolution.
 If the Proposer specially requested the meeting, then the Proposer may also declare the Process Breakdown.
 In either case, the participants must first spend a reasonably long time trying to find a resolution.

-#### 3.6.2 Process Restoration
+#### 3.8.2 Process Restoration

 Whenever an authorized party declares a Process Breakdown within a Circle, the following occurs: